 For example, you could want more workplace flexibility so you can take your kids to school.
 Or, you may have to care for an older relative.
 It could even be that you live far from the office and want to avoid the commute a few days each week.

-Don’t be afraid to tell your boss any personal motivations you have.
+Don’t be afraid to tell your boss some of the personal motivations you have—at least what you’re comfortable sharing.
 If they’re the type of boss that’s good to work for, they’ll understand.

 What concerns may your supervisor have about working from home?
 Why would they be hesitant to allow a more flexible workplace?

 You have to put yourself in their shoes.